Pedestrian Accident Attorney in Denver

 After an auto accident, it is important to contact law enforcement as soon as possible.
 Calling the police will also notify emergency medical personnel to be dispatched to the scene of the accident, so you can begin receiving treatment as quickly as possible if needed.

 Contacting the police is also necessary from a legal standpoint.
 Once an officer arrives, all parties involved in the crash will be able to present their sides and the incident will be documented.

 You will probably have to fill out a police report at the scene of the accident or later at a nearby police station, which will contain valuable information and evidence that your attorney can use to establish fault.

 2. Gather information and evidence.

-After the authorities have been notified and once you have determined that no one is seriously injured, try to gather as much evidence and information as possible about the crash.
+After the authorities have been notified and only if you are not seriously injured, try to gather as much evidence and information as possible about the crash.
 Information to collect includes:

-- Names and contact information of the people involved in the accident, as well as any bystanders or eyewitnesses.
+- Names and contact information of the driver and passengers involved in the accident, as well as any bystanders or eyewitnesses.